Overview of the IBEP Bull Test

 Photos of FPAC and the IBEP test station are on the Test Station page.

 - Minimum weight of 450 lbs at delivery.
-Minimum weight per day of age (including birth weight) of 2.45 lbs (Winter Test) or 2.25 lbs (Summer Test) at delivery.
+Minimum weight per day of age (including birth weight) of 2.5 lbs at delivery.

 - Must be polled or dehorned.

-- Bulls that are suspected to be carriers of a lethal allele (as defined by their breed association) for which a DNA test is available, must be DNA tested and verified free of the lethal allele prior to entry in a test.
+- Bulls that are suspected to be carriers of, or a population risk for, a lethal or semi-lethal allele (as defined by their breed association) for which a DNA test is available, must be DNA tested and verified free of the lethal allele prior to entry in a test.
 Consult with your breed association for a complete list of known lethal alleles and DNA testing procedures.
 See the "Genetic Defects" section of this overview for more details about the traits.

 - Health requirements must be met.
 See the "Rules" from a recent test for the latest requirements for vaccinations and Johne's Disease testing.
 Meeting the health requirements is critical.